TEACHING PRANKS

 surveys in the main campus cafeteria.
 We even attached 160 helium balloons to a lawn chair offering scenic rides

-and a publicity eventwith "Marcello D," and imaginary adult film star.
+publicity eventwith "Marcello D," and imaginary adult film star.
 To see a You-Tube video of a flash-mob freeze

 event that we have done a couple semesters, CLICK HERE.